farm-ng/tractor/doc/core_module.rst

 farm-ng persists data such as configuration files and logs to the filesystem.

-The directory containing this data, along with a set of conventions that describe its structure, are referred to collectively as the **Blobstore**.
+The directory containing this data, along with a set of conventions that describe its structure, are referred to collectively as the **blobstore**.

 farm-ng provides libraries to facilitate safe, structured interaction with the blobstore.
 However, as a directory on disk, the blobstore is also always available for introspection and manipulation via standard command-line or desktop tools.